WiscADSL/uFS/cfs_bench/exprs/artifact_eval/README.md

 - `mount`: only on CloudLab machines; mount `/dev/nvme0n1p4` so that we could have enough disk space.
 It generates `~/.ae_mount_done` so that the next time running `artifact_eval.sh`, it will skip this step.

-- install: install dependencies and set some environment variables; once done, it generates `~/.ae_install_done` for similar purposes.
+- `install`: install dependencies and set some environment variables; once done, it generates `~/.ae_install_done` for similar purposes.

 - `config`: set some configurations e.g. lift memory limit so that SPDK could allocate enough huge page memory.
 It generates `~/.ae_config_done`.